RomainGehrig/LauzHackDays-NodeExample/README.md

 - [ ] Display the total number of comments
 - [ ] Let the user set a name when posting a comment

+## Backend setup:
+- [ ] Add a favicon
+- [ ] Install [`nodemon`](https://github.com/remy/nodemon#nodemon) as a development dependency and use it to run your server.
+It should reload the server when it sees a changes in one of the Javascript (backend) files.

 # More involved exercises
 To implement one of theses exercises may take you less than an hour if you are familiar with it and more if you aren't.
 They are good exercises for hackathon projects!

+- Save the comments in a database
 - Add a Javascript frontend framework like VueJS / React / ...
-- Save comments in a database
 - Create an account system so the user can login an post with their name
 - Use TypeScript for the backend.
 Or go even further away and rewrite the backend in a different language/environment, like Scala, Go, Haskell,...